 Ilse Bing struggled to forge a new life among many talented refugees.
 By 1947, she had found a new style using an electronic flash and a large-format Rolleiflex.
 Her scale was larger, and her subjects projected a sense of isolation and stillness.
 A decade later she was working exclusively in color, doing all her own developing.
 Her work was highly praised, but in 1959 she stopped photographing.
 Instead, she wrote poetry in German, French, and English and constructed collages often using old photographs.
 Bing’s work was rediscovered after being included in a 1976 exhibition at the Museum of Modern Art and a subsequent exhibition at the Witkin Gallery.
 A retrospective exhibition of her work was organized by the New Orleans Museum of Art in 1985, followed by exhibitions at the International Center of Photography in New York, the Baltimore Museum, and Musée Carnavalet in Paris.
 In 1993, the National Arts Club awarded her their Gold Medal for photography.
-Bing died in Paris on March 10, 1998, just before her ninety-ninth birthday.
+Bing died in New York on March 10, 1998, just before her ninety-ninth birthday.

 Ilse Bing’s legacy is her photographs.
 Many images fascinate because they eloquently represent vanished lives, events, and places.
 She developed a mature style characterized by strong diagonals and an overhead axis, reflective surfaces, focused pools of light, clarity of textures, and regrouping of real objects out of their context.
 Her photographs convey a strong sense of time continuing, not as a moment frozen.
 Her dominant aesthetic is grounded in constructivism, but in Paris she forged this with a sensibility learned from the surrealists, dadaists, and neo-romantics.
 After fifty years, her vision remains compelling.
 She leaves work rich in craftsmanship and aesthetics upon which others can build.
 She was an artist who seized the moment and is recognized as a pioneer in the birth of modern photography.